MingYiTeh/BIOS/README.md

 # BIOS
-A school project that resembles the course bidding system
+A school project that resembles a course bidding system Open BIOS-snapshots.pptx to view a brief description of the web application